 Making threats is not the same as assaulting another person.
-If you have been charged with threatening in the first or second degree, take action.
+If charged with threatening in the first or second degree, take action.
 It is important to understand the true definition of this crime so that you can properly defend yourself against the charge.
 For more information on these crimes, read on.

 Threatening in the First Degree

-A person is guilty of threatening in the first degree in the State of Connecticut when such person:
+A person is guilty of threatening in the first degree in the state of Connecticut when such person:

 - Threatens to commit any crime involving the use of a hazardous substance with the intent to terrorize another person, to cause evacuation of a building or otherwise cause serious public inconvenience.